Rewards Discover

 Taking guidance from our numerous touchpoints with factory managers and workers, including our worker sentiment surveys, Supplier Assessment Questionnaires, audit results and insights from industry thought leaders, we have collaboratively built our Gender Equality Policy.
 This focuses on assessing our current practices and experiences and creating strategies for improvement.
 One of the first steps we took was recognising ways our practices have the potential to disadvantage women and rectifying this through our Code of Conduct.

-As of November 2023, Princess Polly works with 71 factories, with 6100 workers, and 64 mills, with 4800 workers, where 6000 (55%) of whom are women.
+As of August 2024, Princess Polly works with 64 factories, with 4,401 workers, and 45 mills, with 4423 workers, where 5000 (57%) of whom are women.
 Women are well represented in senior positions; 34% of factory supervisors and 34% of factory managers are female, and 46% of promotions went to women.
 Women are also well represented on worker committees, accounting for 39% of members.
 We are also in the process of surveying each worker at the factories and mills we work with.
-Of the 69 surveys we’ve done so far:
+Of the 62 surveys we’ve done so far:

-- 97% of women are comfortable talking directly to a supervisor at work
+- 93% of women are comfortable talking directly to a supervisor at work

-- 93% of women workers are clear on wage calculation
+- 92% of women workers are clear on wage calculation

-- 92% of women recommend their facility as a good place to work
+- 86% of women recommend their facility as a good place to work

 On the other hand, only six people took maternity and paternity leave in the past year.
 We’re working with our factories to learn more about this.

+By 2025, we will further empower 3000 women in our supply chain communities by providing training on work and life skills.
 We celebrate all gender identities, and are specifically working towards Sustainable Development Goal number 5 (SDG5), which aims to achieve gender equality and empower all women and girls by 2030.

 • woman leaning against a corner